christophfranke/signal-chain/README.md

 This is a very new library and there is no guarantee that the API is stable.
 Please use with caution and report any issues you encounter.

 - The interface design of `$.if` makes it impossible to infer the type of the condition, making it necessary to specify the type of the condition explicitly.
+- `$.passIf` and `$.stopIf` can lead to unexpected cleanup behaviour, in some cases not correctly calling the final cleanup.

 ### Roadmap